The Castle Keep

 Walk round a special display about life at the Castle when it was a prison and read original graffiti made by prisoners.
 Feast your eyes on impressive displays of Norwich Silver and the Norwich Civic Regalia.
 Say hello to 'Snap', our famous snapdragon, who was once part of the Norwich's historic pageantry.
 See him set against a colourful re-creation of a medieval street scene.

 In the keep basement, models show what the Castle looked like when it was being built.
 Try the hands-on exhibits to understand the challenges facing the Norman masons and architects.

 Norwich Castle Keep: making Norman Connections

-Find out more about Norwich Castle's Norman origins in the first of our new displays.
-From 27 July, on the Keep main floor see new arms and armour interpretation, a fabulous new throne and a refurbishment of the popular keep model alongside a computerised reconstruction.
-In the autumn, we will be launching new displays on the keep balcony: experience vibrant replica Norman interiors in the original chapel space and Bigod Arch entrance.
-A wonderful array of medieval objects, including loans from the British Museum, will also be on show.
+Find out more about Norwich Castle's Norman origins.
+On the Keep main floor see new arms and armour interpretation, a fabulous new throne area and a refurbishment of the popular keep model alongside a computerised reconstruction.
+Experience vibrant replica Norman interiors in the original chapel space and Bigod Tower entrance on the keep balcony.
+A wonderful array of medieval objects, including loans from the British Museum, are also on show.